 Yet any of these methods suffer some serious drawbacks: we need one spaceship per dangerous asteroid.
 Worse, years are needed to send a spaceship in any target.
 This does not work in the case of a threat suddenly appearing from outer space, with only a some months warning.

-The VishvaKunta project address these drawbacks in the worse scenario.
+The VishvaKunta project © (note 93 on the use of ©) addresses these drawbacks in the worse scenario.
 This name comes from a novel I wrote, describing the project (precedence claimed for March 2017).
 In a nutshell, instead of bringing a laser on the asteroid or comet, we shoot at it from afar.
 Same result, but we don't need the long travel to the object!
 The travel time is reduced to some tens of minutes.
 This really allows to cope with surprise objects, as we don't need to send a spaceship to them.

 My first ideas were an electric gun, or a particle accelerator.
 However the transferred impulse would be very weak, unless we have an impractically large solar panel of a hundred of kilometres.
 In more particles would be dispersed in flight, for several reasons.